-MALA 60793 - Public Health: Current Biological Issues The course examines current biological issues in Public Health through lectures, readings, class discussion and debate.
+MALA 60793 - Public Health: Current Biological Issues (3) The course examines current biological issues in Public Health through lectures, readings, class discussion and debate.
 Issues such as vaccines, food safety, use of genetically modified plant crops, environmental toxins, bioterrorism and emerging diseases are examined.

-MALA 60803 - Pax Americana: United States Foreign Relations in the Twentieth Century
+MALA 60803 - Pax Americana: United States Foreign Relations in the Twentieth Century (3)

-Now that the Cold War is over and the 20th century is coming to a close, how well did the United States fulfill its destiny of making the past hundred years the "American Century" that so many Americans predicted in the 1890s?
+Now that the Cold War is over and the 20th century is coming to a close, how well did the United States fulfill its destiny of making the past hundred years the American Century" that so many Americans predicted in the 1890s?
 This course offers some perspectives as answers by tracing the development of a global American foreign policy from the period following the Spanish-American War until the end of the Cold War.
-It also examines the forces -both foreign and domestic - that influenced those policies as the United States tried to formulate new diplomacies to meet each of the ever changing challenges in world affairs of this most dynamic century.
+It also examines the forces both foreign and domestic - that influenced those policies as the United States tried to formulate new diplomacies to meet each of the ever changing challenges in world affairs of this most dynamic century."

-MALA 60903 - British Humor from the Goons to the Young Ones "British humor" as exemplified in popular culture by Monty Python's Flying Circus has gained recent acceptance in U.S., but is actually based on a long tradition that has its roots in the special love of wit, puns, paradoxes, and epigrams the English have manifested since the Viking invasions.
-Even though sensing the laughable and absurd is a universal trait, humor is expressed according to cultural differences and values of class, education, or special interest.
-Students in the course will look at British Humor on radio, TV, and film and attempt to define its unique attributes.
+MALA 60903 - British Humor from the Goons to the Young Ones (3) British humor as exemplified in popular culture by Monty Python's Flying Circus has gained recent acceptance in U.S. but is actually based on a long tradition that has its roots in the special love of wit puns paradoxes humor is expressed according to cultural differences and values of class education or special interest.
+Students in the course will look at British Humor on radio TV and film and attempt to define its unique attributes.